 Aside from delays and cancellations, passengers may also be able to claim Wizz Air flight compensation if they have been denied boarding.

-| Flight Distance | Compensation Amount |
+| Compensation | Distance | Example flight |

-| Over 3,500 km | €600 (£520) |
+| £520 (€600) | Over 3,500 km (departing EU) | London → Hurghada (4,720 km) |

 Keep necessary documents to support your claim, including your boarding pass, booking confirmation email, any correspondence from the airline regarding the cancellation or rebooking, and any receipts to claim for additional expenses.

-If you miss your connection, you may be entitled to missed connection compensation from Wizz Air, claiming up to €600 in some cases.
-Firstly, the flight needs to be departing or arriving at an EU/UK airport or be with an EU/UK airline to be eligible.
+If you miss your connection, you may be entitled to missed connection compensation from Wizz Air, claiming up to £520 in some cases.
+Firstly, the flight needs to be departing or arriving at an EU airport.

-In addition, the reason for the missed connection needs to be within the control of the airline, and the delay or cancellation of your flight must have resulted in your arrival at your final destination at least 3 hours after the original arrival time.
+In addition, the reason for the missed connection has to be within the control of the airline, and the delay or cancellation of your flight must have resulted in your arrival at your final destination at least 3 hours after the original arrival time.

 What many passengers are not aware of is that in certain circumstances, airlines are responsible for providing you with food, drinks and sometimes even accommodation.